Assure Software Security

 The framework is the result of and is applied by software developers in innovative projects, where security of software is of the utmost importance.
 In 2019 the alliance started pilots to show and document what application of the framework means for software development processes and for the users of software.
 The results will be published in 2020.

 - Creation of software security awareness at all levels in the organization

 - Stimulate activities that contribute to increase software security.

-- Trustee of the (open source) Framework Secure Software
+- Trustee of the (open source) Secure Software Framework

-- Develop a Secure Software Certificate model for software based upon a positive advice from an inspection-organization accredited by the SSA.
+- Develop a secure software certificate model for software based upon a positive advice from an inspection-organization accredited by the SSA.

-- Follow and contribute to (international) initiatives in the area of Secure Software Development
+- Follow and contribute to (international) initiatives in the area of secure software development

 - Work together with other private and public organizations with similar interests.

+Barry is associate professor at the University of Antwerp and involved as research director at BITTI.
 He is a business consultant with management experience at the interface of management, organizational information and ICT, where complex issues need to be clarified and realized for the Board of Directors and management.